claws-lab/DAIN/README.md

 [[Link to the paper](https://arxiv.org/pdf/2108.10248.pdf)], [[Offical Page](https://github.com/srijankr/DAIN)]

-**DAIN** is a novel influence-guided data augmentation framework for enhancing the accuracy of neural tensor completion.
-You can predict missing values of tensors (or multi-dimensional data) more accurately with our data augmentation tool **DAIN**.
-**DAIN** finds high-quality data augmentation by combining important entities from each dimension via influence functions.
-To apply **DAIN** to your model, you can adjust your model to **DAIN** such as saving model gradients (see the src/model.py and src/main.py for that).
+**DAIN** is an influence-guided data augmentation framework for enhancing the accuracy of neural tensor completion.
+You can predict missing values of tensors (or multi-dimensional data) more accurately with DAIN.
+It finds high-quality data augmentation by combining important entities from each dimension via influence functions.
+To apply DAIN to your model, you can adjust your model to DAIN by saving model gradients (please see the src/model.py and src/main.py to see how to do this).

 Usage
 ---------------